 - The International Journal of Radiation Oncology Biology and Physics 2001, the first paper demonstrating an advantage of FSR over single fraction radiosurgery for patients with acoustic neuromas (over 180 citations)

 - The Lancet 2004, the first prospective randomized trial demonstrating the benefit of radiosurgery when coupled to whole brain radiation for patients with brain metastases (over 890 citations)

 - The Journal of Clinical Oncology 2010, the first paper to demonstrate that FSR boost to recurrent gliomas is not only safe but effective in extending life with quality in patients with malignant gliomas (over 50 citations and serving as the basis for a new RTOG protocol)

 As we look to the future, we are designing new protocols that promise to improve hearing in acoustic tumor patients and preserve cognition in patients with brain metastases.
-In the Fall of 2013, our original linear accelerator will be replaced with one of the world’s first installations of Varian’s Truebeam STX Slim allowing us to achieve new heights in precisely sculpted patient-specific stereotactic radiation treatments.
+Our original linear acceleratorhas recently been replaced by the state-of-the-art Varian Truebeam STX Slim allowing us to achieve new heights in precisely sculpted patient-specific stereotactic radiation treatments.

 NEUROLOGICAL SURGERY FACULTY

 Kevin D. Judy, MD